Stella McCartney Debuts a MyloTM Bustier Top and Trouser Set

 “Working with Stella and her team over the past several years has been critical to getting Mylo where it is today, from its aesthetics and performance to its growing demand,” says Bolt Threads Founder and CEO Dan Widmaier.
 “We couldn’t have reached this step toward large-scale production without her long-term partnership and dedication to our shared mission of revolutionizing the fashion industry.”

 As our consortium partner, Stella has continued to work with material samples and provide critical feedback during the development process to help give Mylo an unmistakable resemblance to leather with a low environmental impact.
-These pieces are an exciting peek into the design process and what’s to come from Stella and the rest of the consortium in 2021.
+These pieces are an exciting peek into the design process and what’s to come from Stella and our consortium partners.
 We can’t wait to share the next milestone with you all as the journey continues.
 Follow @mylo_unleather on Instagram and sign up to never miss a Mylo update.